KDE/documentation-develop-kde-org/content/docs/features/d-bus/introduction_to_dbus.md

 ## Useful Tools

 There are several useful tools for exploring the D-Bus buses as well as developing applications that use D-Bus.
 We will now look briefly at end-user tools as the articles that follow cover the development tools in greater detail and context.

 ### qdbus

 `qdbus` is a command line tool which can be used to list the services, objects and interfaces on a given bus as well as send messages to a given address on the bus.
 It can be used to explore both the system and the default session bus.
 If the `--system` switch is passed, qdbus will connect to the system bus, otherwise it uses the session bus.

+**Note:** On modern distributions utilizing Qt 6 (such as KDE Plasma 6), this command is often named `qdbus6` to distinguish it from the Qt 5 version.

 `qdbus` uses the rest of the supplied arguments on the command as an address and, if any, parameters to pass to a given object.
 If a full address is not supplied, then it lists all the objects available from that point on the bus.
 For instance, if no addresses are provided a list of available services is listed.
 If a service name is provided, object paths will be provided.
 If a path is also provided all methods in all interfaces will be listed.
 In this way one can quite easily explore and interact with objects on the bus, making `qdbus` very useful for testing, scripting and even idle exploration.

 ### qdbusviewer

 `qdbusviewer` is a Qt application that provides a graphical interface to essentially the same set of features that qdbus provides on the command line, thus providing a more user friendly mechanism to interact with the bus. `qdbusviewer` ships with Qt itself and is easy for anyone who is familiar with the basic D-Bus concepts, such as object addresses, to use.

+**Note:** Similarly to the command line tool, on Qt 6 systems this application may be named `qdbusviewer6`.